Sharp-talker Jones says spy filmed England, lobs barbs at NZ

 “Everyone knows what everyone does — there are no surprises in world rugby anymore.
 That’s the great thing about the game, you just have to be good enough on the day.”

-One of the most experienced coaches in world rugby, the 59-year-old Jones is widely known for employing mind games ahead of big test matches and the sky claim is likely an attempt to divert the pressure off his England players and onto the All Blacks, who are aiming to win a third straight World Cup title and become world champions for a record-extending fourth time.
+One of the most experienced coaches in world rugby, the 59-year-old Jones is widely known for employing mind games ahead of big test matches.
+The spy claim is likely an attempt to divert the pressure off his England players and onto the All Blacks, who are aiming to win a third straight World Cup title and become world champions for a record-extending fourth time.

 “Put up your hand if you think we can win,” Jones said to reporters in a Tokyo hotel, before adding: “There you go, so no one.
 No one thinks we can win.
 There are 120 million Japanese people out there whose second team are the All Blacks.
 So there’s no pressure on us.